 - Passion for New Era’s mission and a commitment to advancing organizational goals.

 - Preferred, but not required: Experience managing people, especially staff, with a track record of achieving successful outcomes through management.

 - Preferred, but not required: Knowledge of Colorado politics and the progressive nonprofit infrastructure.
 Minimally we need folks who are eager to learn.

 This is a full-time, permanent position based in our Denver office (which is actually a cozy little house), reporting to the Executive Director.
 We provide a comprehensive benefits package, including medical and dental coverage (we cover 75% of the premium), a SIMPLE IRA retirement plan with a match of up to 3% after 1 year of employment, an RTD Ecopass (free public transit), paid sick and vacation time, a 6-week paid sabbatical after 5 years of employment, an annual professional development budget, and enough pizza during election times to make you stop liking pizza for a few months.
 Salary range is high 40’s to low 60s annualized, commensurate with experience.

 New Era Colorado is an equal opportunity employer.
 We welcome applications from all, and strongly encourage women, people of color, people with disabilities, immigrants, refugees & LGBTQ people to apply.

 Please submit your resume and a cover letter (as a single PDF) to the attention of Lizzy Stephan to developmentdirectorjob@NewEraColorado.org.
 In your cover letter, please describe why you want to do this job in particular at New Era, and how you found out about the position.
-This position will be open until filled (posted 6/14/17), but the priority will be given to applications received by July 11th.
+This position will be open until filled and will be removed from our website once it is filled.
+If it is still on our website, you can (and should!) still apply.
 No phone calls please.